 Posted under Car Lights & Glass

 You’re behind the wheel, rolling along and enjoying the ride, when you look down and see a car warning light has come on.
 Uh-oh!
 Naturally, you’re concerned, and you should be!
 Each car warning light is there for a reason.
 Not every symbol or light requires immediate attention, but some mean you should pull over and call a tow truck.
-To help keep your car out of the shop and on the road where it belongs, we put together a list of car warning lights and their meanings.

 16 Common Car Warning Lights and Meanings